Skip to main content

 Pão de Queijo (Cheese Bread)

-Small, baked cheese rolls made with tapioca flour, cheese, and eggs.
-A popular breakfast and snack item, enjoyed throughout the day.
+Small baked cheese rolls made with tapioca flour, cheese, and eggs.
+People eat them for breakfast and snack on them all day.

 Allergens: